alinal/AY250_HW/HW3/README.txt

 * Plots the iris dataset in a 4x4 grid
 * Allows you to interactively draw rectangles on one of the subplots
 * Identifyies the datapoints located within the drawn rectangle
-* Changes the color/opacities of the corresponding points in the other subplots
+* Changes the color to gray of the corresponding points in the other subplots

-After drawing a rectangle, hitting 'd' from a keyboard will remove the brushed region, regardless of where the mouse is.
+After drawing a rectangle, hitting 'd' from the keyboard will remove the brushed region, regardless of where the mouse is.
 Only one brushing rectangle can be viewed at a time.

-HW #2 by Alina Liberman
+HW #3 by Alina Liberman